Many people want to know how to add captions to YouTube videos. Adding subtitles to YouTube videos benefits your viewers and helps your content too.

 This is where transparency is key.
-You can review every chunk you've completed and others have as well.
+You can review every chunk that’s been completed.
 No one can pull a fast one on you and try and sneak in swears, or just bad work.
 You get the final say.

 Add Captions to YouTube

-You've approved your subtitles/captions and have them just the way you want them.
+You've approved your subtitles/captions and have them just the way you want.
 Now it's time to add them to YouTube.
 With your account linked to YouTube, it couldn't be easier.

 Once all the chunks are approved.
 Hit Publish.
-Then you have the option to Upload the captions to YouTube directly or download the subtitles as a file which you can use anywhere.
+Then you have the option to Upload the captions to YouTube directly, or download the subtitles as a file that you can use anywhere.
 It's that simple!